 - And more…

-Laura Legg recently presented a webinar on Medicare Advantage denial challenges.
+Laura Legg presented a webinar on Medicare Advantage denial challenges.
 Tune in to learn how providers stay ahead of these denials.
 Come away with an action plan!

 Mike Passanante: Hi, this is Mike Passanante.
 And welcome back to the award-winning Hospital Finance Podcast®.
 On today’s show, we’re going to be talking about some of the challenges regarding Medicare Advantage denials, and to help us understand more about that, I’m joined by BESLER’s Director of Revenue Integrity Solutions, Laura Legg.
 Laura, welcome back to the show.